There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) development of a cost-effectiveness study; (2) presentation of a cost-effectiveness proposal; and (3) a take-home examination.
+Indicative assessments in this unit are as follows: (1) assignment part 1 - development of a cost-effectiveness study components; (2) presentation of a cost-effectiveness proposal; and (3) assignment part 2 - development of a cost-effectiveness study protocol.
 Further information is available in the unit outline.

 - Unit Coordinator(s)